 Physiotherapy assistant

-Support people who have physical problems and help them to improve their ability to move.
+Support people who have physical problems and help them improve their mobility.

 About the job